 In compliance with the "A" construction electricians' contract, the funding for Commercial Driver License training ("CDL") will be paid through the Education and Cultural Trust Fund.
 Eligible members who are interested in obtaining their CDL should call the office at (718) 591-2000, Eextension 1530.

 A biennial festival sponsored by the Fund that highlights the talents of you and your family through the display of more than 300 original works of art.
-The next festival will be held in 2020.

 The Fund has a learning management system to deliver online training courses to IBEW Local Union No. 3 eligible Members.
 For more information on how to access the system, see the Accessing and Taking Courses on www.jiblearning.org page on this site.